andrewjjeon/andrewjjeon.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I'm Andrew, a Masters student at the University of Washington studying Machine Learning, Computer Vision, and Robotics.
-I use powerful scene representations to further robotic scene understanding and 3D reconstruction.
+I use powerful scene representations to further robotic scene understanding and 3D reconstruction for navigation and manipulation.

 Key works that inspired me
 - CLIP